ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 #### Applications configured to use multiple processes

-If you're using a pre-forking web server (like unicorn or puma for Ruby, or gunicorn for Python) and have it configured to use multiple processes, then you need to use a Prometheus client library which supports exporting metrics from multiple processes.
+If you're using a pre-forking web server (like unicorn or puma for Ruby, or gunicorn for Python) and have it configured to use multiple processes, then you need to use a Prometheus client library that supports exporting metrics from multiple processes.
 Not all the official clients do that.
 If you don't use a library which supports this, then requests to `/metrics` could be served by any of the processes, which would mean Prometheus sees inconsistent data on each scrape.
 The `prometheus-client` library we used in the example above supports multi-process metrics so will need to be aggregated, to report coherent total numbers.
 For more information on this please read [this](https://github.com/prometheus/client_ruby#aggregation-settings-for-multi-process-stores) article.

 #### More information on Service Monitors

-[CoreOS Blog on Prometheus Operator and ServiceMonitor](https://coreos.com/blog/the-prometheus-operator.html) [CoreOS README on Custom Resource Definitions](https://github.com/coreos/prometheus-operator#customresourcedefinitions) [Example ServiceMonitors](https://coreos.com/operators/prometheus/docs/latest/user-guides/running-exporters.html)
+[CoreOS Blog on Prometheus Operator and ServiceMonitor](https://coreos.com/blog/the-prometheus-operator.html)

+[CoreOS README on Custom Resource Definitions](https://github.com/coreos/prometheus-operator#customresourcedefinitions)

+[Example ServiceMonitors](https://coreos.com/operators/prometheus/docs/latest/user-guides/running-exporters.html)